Last updated on September 26th, 2022

 When you have diabetes, your blood sugar level can remain consistently high over some time.
-If you ignore the diabetes control on time then it can cause damage to different organs of your body and affects your health.
+If you ignore diabetes control on time then it can cause damage to different organs of your body and affects your health.
 Therefore, it is important to get your blood sugar level checked regularly.
 When you go for a blood sugar test, you will come across the terms fasting blood sugar test and PP sugar test.
-Both the test has its own significance in your diabetes management.
+Both the test has its own significance in your diabetes reversal.

 What is a fasting test for blood sugar?